bitovi/academy/src/technology-consulting/5-communication.md

 ### Ask clarifying questions

-Clarifying questions are essential for deepening your understanding of the speaker’s message and making sure you’re not making assumptions.
+Clarifying questions are essential for deepening your understanding of the speaker’s message and ensuring you’re not making assumptions.
+Always ask questions if something is unclear; don’t be embarrassed if you don’t understand something.
+In fact, asking for clarification shows confidence and a commitment to getting it right, not a lack of knowledge.
+Ironically, you never actually sound "dumb" when you ask for clarification; you come off as brave and intelligent.

-**Use open-ended “What” and “How” questions** to explore the speaker’s thoughts and feelings more deeply, avoiding closed or leading questions that limit responses.
-Clarifying questions are vital for deepening your understanding of the speaker’s message.
-Open-ended questions, particularly those starting with “What” or “How,” encourage the speaker to elaborate and provide more context.
-For example, asking, “What challenges are you facing with the current process?” or “How do you see this affecting the project timeline?” invites the speaker to share detailed insights, leading to a richer conversation.
+**Use open-ended “What” and “How” questions** to explore the speaker’s thoughts and feelings more deeply, encouraging dialogue.
+Open-ended questions like “What are your thoughts on this?” or “How do you see this affecting the project timeline?” prompt the speaker to elaborate and provide more context, leading to a richer conversation.

+**Get specific information with closed-ended questions** when precise answers are needed.
+Asking questions like, “Did we meet the deadline?” helps you obtain specific information quickly.

+**Restate for clarity:** Summarize your understanding of key points and ask for confirmation if needed.
+If you’re unsure about something, restating a summary of your understanding and asking for confirmation ensures that you’re on the same page and helps prevent confusion later.

+**Seek full understanding:** Strive to never leave an interaction without fully understanding what was discussed or how something will work, even if it means asking follow-up questions.
+Clarifying ensures you’re aligned and helps prevent confusion later.

-**Ask for clarification on any points that are unclear or ambiguous** to prevent misunderstandings.
-If any part of the conversation is unclear, it’s important to seek clarification to avoid misinterpretation.
-Phrasing your questions in a neutral manner, such as “Can you elaborate on what you meant by that?” or “When you say ‘challenging,’ could you specify what aspects are the most difficult?” helps clear up any ambiguities and helps both parties share a common understanding of the topic.
+**Don’t hesitate to ask for clarification:** Phrasing your questions in a neutral manner, such as “Can you elaborate on what you meant by that?” or “When you say ‘challenging,’ could you specify what aspects are the most difficult?” helps clear up any ambiguities and ensures both parties share a common understanding of the topic.

 Tips and techniques:

-- **Prepare a list of open-ended starters:** Have a mental or physical list of open-ended questions like “Can you walk me through…” or “What’s your perspective on…” to use during conversations.
+- **Prepare a list of open-ended starters:** Have a mental or physical list of open-ended questions like “Can you walk me through...” or “What’s your perspective on...” to use during conversations.
 - **Use silence as a tool:** After asking a clarifying question, allow silence to give the speaker time to think and provide a thoughtful response.
-- **Clarify jargon or unclear terms:** If the speaker uses technical terms or jargon, ask, “Can you explain what you mean by…” to help both parties have a mutual understanding.
+- **Clarify jargon or unclear terms:** If the speaker uses technical terms or jargon, ask, “Can you explain what you mean by...” to help both parties have a mutual understanding.
+- **Encourage dialogue:** Use open-ended questions like “What are your thoughts on this?” to prompt discussion.
+- **Get specific information:** Ask closed-ended questions like “Did we meet the deadline?” when you need precise answers.

 Questions to reflect: